 Please note that the suggestion of an honorarium or contribution is only for workshops and training programs.
 This does not apply to your use of Transformational Presence tools, frameworks, concepts, or materials in your ongoing leadership, coaching, or consulting work with individual clients, teams, or organizations.

 This document has evolved out of the invitation that we extend at the end of our courses.
 We encourage you to use the work freely and give reference to the source of the work.
 At the same time, when we offer that invitation, we do ask that you honor and respect the creative source when you are building a program or content that relies significantly on material and content created by others.
 We are committed to finding a balance between generosity and sustainability in all of our work and encourage you to do the same.
 When there is any doubt about whether a particular program or materials should be respected through an honorarium, we invite you to talk with us so that we can discover together what feels fair and appropriate for all.

 Use of Our Name, Logo, and Banners

 While we encourage your use of Transformational Presence concepts, tools, and frameworks in your workshops and programs, the name “Transformational Presence” may not be used in your workshop, training, or program title.
-The name “Transformational Presence” may only be used in workshop, training, or program titles for programs that are created, sponsored, or authorized by the Center for Transformational Presence, or with specific permission from Alan Seale.
+The name “Transformational Presence” may only be used in workshop, training, or program titles for programs that are created, sponsored, or authorized by the Center for Transformational Presence, programs led by the TP Global Program Leaders, or with specific permission from Alan Seale.